shofutex/MeetMerger/README.md

 The tool will treat a .csv file as a CSV and anything else as a PDF.

+Some PDF generation software will do weird things with some characters and so the corrections file will allow for converting those back to readable text.
+In **most** cases, it won't be needed.

 ### Usage:
 Linux:
 ```bash